 research or creative project.
 The student must be enrolled at IUP during the period of the award.
 Two grant competitions are held annually, one in the fall and one in the spring.
 To submit a proposal for the Undergraduate Student Research Grant, visit the grant competition page in InfoReady Review.

 IUP supports the research, scholarship, and creative works of currently enrolled undergraduate students.
-Travel funds are available to undergraduates who are presenting their peer-reviewed and competitively selected work at professional conferences.
+Travel funds are traditionally available to undergraduates who are presenting their peer-reviewed and competitively selected work at professional conferences.
 However, for Fall 2020, no travel is permitted and so applications will only be reviewed for presentations at virtual conferences.
 Eligible

 presentations include scholarly papers or original creative works, defined as fine arts or performing arts projects.
-To be eligible for reimbursement, expenses must be paid up front by the student and must be approved prior to travel.
+To be eligible for reimbursement, expenses must be paid up front by the student and must be approved prior to the funded activity.

-Applications should be submitted to InfoReady four weeks prior to travel.
+Applications should be submitted to InfoReady four weeks prior to the presentation.

 If awarded funding, please read and follow the guidelines outlined in the Instructions for Reimbursement for Travel to ensure proper reimbursement.